helium/HIP/0077-solana-parameters.md

 - IOT and Mobile Prices to be decided via a pricing oracle similar to that of HNT.
 - HNT Price to be decided via a Pyth price oracle
 - Landrush Period: `10 days` instead of the original 7
+- Chain halt and Solana Launch starting on April 18th, 2023 at 4:00pm UTC

 Each of the proposed variables can be changed by a governance procedure.